-But, first aid kits come in all shapes, sizes, and price ranges.
+But, backpacking first aid kits come in all shapes, sizes, and price ranges.

 - Are you going out for a day hike?
 Or a multi-day backpacking trip?

 - Are you carrying hiking first aid supplies only for yourself?
 Or for multiple people?

 - Do you, or anyone traveling with you, have any health conditions that require specific medical equipment or supplies?

 - Would you like to build your first aid kit totally from scratch, or customize a pre-made first aid kit?

 Keep these questions in mind as you search for backpacking first aid supplies and know that the longer you'll be in the woods, the more supplies you will need.
 For example, if at any point in your trip you'll could be a 4 days hike from the nearest road or town, you should have enough first aid supplies to treat an injury or illness for at least 4 days, just in case.